 This delightful patient was sent to us by a very astute neurosurgery team who made the diagnosis that her weak left leg was NOT due to a spinal lesion such as a herniated disk but was due to a compression of the common peroneal nerve at the level of the knee.
 At this level, the nerve can be pinched by a band of thick tissue much like the median nerve can be pinched at the wrist in the carpal tunnel.

-When she arrived at the office she could hardly move the foot up or out at all, and could not raise her toes.
+When she arrived at the office she could hardly move her foot up or out at all and could not raise her toes.
 We confirmed the diagnosis and offered the patient a nerve decompression.
-Very quickly this patient had essentially full resolution of her symptoms after months of paralysis.
-Needless to say – we are celebrating with her!!!
+Very quickly, this patient had essentially full resolution of her symptoms after months of paralysis.
+Needless to say – we are celebrating with her!